Australia–New Zealand relations: New Zealand as an Australian state

+In 1899 negotiations were held by the New Zealand Rugby Football Union and the New South Wales Rugby Football Union attempting to gather their best rugby union footballers into a combined 'Australasia' team to play the touring British Lions in a three Tests series, instead of the Australian side alone.
+The two Unions could not reach agreement.

-From time to time the idea of joining Australia has been mooted, but has been ridiculed by some New Zealanders.
+From time to time, the idea of joining Australia has been mooted, but has been ridiculed by some New Zealanders.
 When Australia's former opposition leader, John Hewson, raised the issue in 2000, New Zealand's Prime Minister Helen Clark remarked that he could "dream on".
 A 2001 book by Australian academic Bob Catley, then at the University of Otago, titled Waltzing with Matilda: should New Zealand join Australia?, was described by New Zealand political commentator Colin James as "a book for Australians".